Cherzovail/Tic-tac-toe-oop-project/README.md

 -Put your avatars in Frontend/avatars, use the customization menu in the game to pick new ones.
 -Sound effects are in Frontend/sounds.

+COMPLETE SOURCE CODE

+OOP FINAL PROJ/
+│
+├── Backend/
+│   ├── api.php          # Main server-side API endpoint [configuration: none required]
+│   ├── Board.php        # OOP Board class [no config]
+│   ├── Game.php         # OOP Game logic [no config]
+│   ├── Player.php       # OOP Player class [no config]
+│
+├── Frontend/
+│   ├── index.php        # Main web frontend entrypoint [may reference css/js]
+│   ├── Tictac.html      # Alternative HTML-only mode (offline/standalone)
+│   ├── tictac.js        # JavaScript frontend/game logic [usually no config needed]
+│   ├── JS frontend.js   # (If present, another frontend JavaScript file)
+│   ├── CSS Frontend.css # CSS file for styling [edit to customize theme]
+│   ├── avatars/         # Folder for avatar images [add more here] │   ├── sounds/          # Folder for game music and sound effects │   └── README.md        # Readme documentation (setup instructions)

+Files that Need Configuration

+a) PHP files (Backend/*.php):
+No config needed!
+All file paths are local and work "as is" if the folder is not moved/divided.

+b) Frontend files (Frontend/): index.php: No configuration needed.
+It references frontend.css and tictac.js which are expected in the same folder.
+Tictac.html: Standalone, but will only give full functionality if the backend (api.php) is properly served (see below).

+c) Image/Avatar & Sound Folders (avatars/, sounds/):
+Avatars and sounds can be extended/changed just by adding files here; no code config required, but image names should be consistent in the UI.

+d) CSS Frontend.css:
+Edit to change look and feel; no required config.

+e) Workspace/project files:
+.code-workspace and similar files are only for advanced IDE use and not needed for running the game.

+f) README.md:
+Provides documentation—no config needed, serves as instructions only.

+and YOU'RE DONE!! play and enjoy.